sommerda/blog/group-privacy-in-deep-learning-with-differential-privacy/README.md

 B = (1-q) * N(0, sigma) + q * N(C, sigma)
 ```

-The sensitivity is implicitly set to 1, not to the clipping constant C. This is the reason the 'relative noise'-sigma is used and then scaled up to C during training.
+The sensitivity is implicitly set to 1, not to the clipping constant C. This is the reason the 'relative noise'-sigma is used in TensorFlow privacy and then scaled up to C during training.
 We can bring our problem to the same shape by shifting all occurrences of combinations j at sensitivity j\*C to k\*C. This gives us

 ```
 q = sum_{j=1}^k hypergeom.pmf(j,k,B,N) = 1 - hypergeom.cdf(0,k,B,N)